 Contractors are expected to ensure that their subcontractors, suppliers and business partners involved in implementation of the Project are compliant with law and have no records on violating labor or OHS regulations.
 Contractors should carry out due diligence procedure before entering into any kind of contractual or business relations with subcontractors, suppliers and business partners in order to make sure that they are reliable and law-abiding entities.
-It is strongly recommended that provisions related to labor and OHS that guarantee adherence to the standards laid down by these LMPs be embedded in their contracts and agreements.
+It is strongly recommended that provisions related to labor and OHS that guarantee adherence to the standards be laid down by the Contractor's ESMP and embedded in their contracts and agreements.
 Contractors will be made aware of these requirements in the bidding stage.

-The Supervision Consultant will manage and monitor the performance of Contractors in relation to contracted workers, focusing on compliance by contractors with their contractual agreements (obligations, representations, and warranties).
+The Supervision Consultant will manage and monitor the performance of Contractors in relation to employment relationship and OHS matters regarding contracted workers, focusing on contractors' compliance with their contractual agreements (obligations, representations, and warranties).
 This may include periodic audits, inspections, and/or spot checks of project locations or work sites and/or of labor management records and reports compiled by contractors.
-Contractors' labor management records and reports may include: (a) a representative sample of employment contracts or arrangements between third parties and contracted workers; (b) records relating to grievances received and their resolution; (c) reports relating to safety inspections, including fatalities and incidents and implementation of corrective actions; (d) records relating to incidents of non-compliance with national law; and (e) records of training provided for contracted workers to explain labor and working conditions and OHS for the project.
+Contractors' labor management records and reports may include: (a) a representative sample of employment contracts or arrangements between third parties and contracted workers; (b) records relating to grievances received and their resolution; (c) reports relating to safety inspections, including fatalities and incidents and implementation of corrective actions; (d) records relating to incidents of non-compliance with national law; and (e) records of training provided for contracted workers to explain labor and working conditions and OHS for the project